skolson/sqlcipher-openssl-build/README.md

         - gcc
         - Android NDK arm64_v8a, x86_64
     - MacOS
+        - iosX64 (simulator on intel)
-        - ios64
+        - iosArm64
-        - MacOS
+        - MacOS 64 bit

 - OpenSSL and Sqlite both offer a rich set of compile options.
 This plugin will offer some standard option sets for common requirements that are easily selectable and still customizable.
 - Provide additional documentation on platform-specific build details, with initial focus on Windows host builds.

 ## Environments
-This plugin has been tested with Gradle 7.0.2 and 6.6.1 so far.
-Older V6.x versions of Gradle should work, but are untested.
-Host operating systems tested so far include Windows 10, Ubuntu 14.04, and in near future Mac OS Catalina.
-Plugin source is Kotlin 1.4.0.
-As of September 2020 only current versions of SqlCipher (4.4.0) and OpenSSL (1.1.1g, 1.1.1h) have been tested.
+This plugin has been tested with Gradle up to 7.3.3 so far.
+Older than V6.6.1 versions of Gradle should work, but are untested.
+Host operating systems tested so far include Windows 10 and 11, Ubuntu 14.04, Mac OS Big Sur.
+Plugin source is Kotlin 1.5.31.

 Windows support is included for three tool chains, each with its own requirements.
 Windows builds have to be run on a Windows host:
 - Visual Studio 2019 Community Edition